CS

 Feature Showdown

-The MG U9 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Mitsubishi Triton gets a 9-inch display.
+The MG U9 features a 12.3-inch touchscreen paired with a 12.3-inch digital dash, while the Mitsubishi Triton gets a 9-inch display and 7-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The MG U9 stands out with wireless Apple CarPlay/Android Auto that you will not find on the Mitsubishi Triton.
 The Mitsubishi Triton counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.